offendingcommit/valdris/Factions & Organizations/Academy of Dual Mysteries.md

 ### The Dual Mystery Doctrine

-Central to Academy philosophy is the belief that magic and [[Architect Ruins|Architect]] technology represent two approaches to manipulating the same underlying forces of reality.
-This doctrine, considered heretical by some magical traditions and many [[Tinker-Priests]], suggests that the [[Architects]] achieved their marvels through a synthesis of both approaches.
+Central to Academy philosophy is the belief that magic and [Architect](Architect%20Ruins.md) technology represent two approaches to manipulating the same underlying forces of reality.
+This doctrine, considered heretical by some magical traditions and many [Tinker-Priests](Tinker-Priests.md), suggests that the [Architects](Architects.md) achieved their marvels through a synthesis of both approaches.

 The Academy divides this investigation into three primary areas:

-**Pure Magic Studies**: Traditional arcane arts, divine magic, and natural phenomena **Pure Technology Studies**: [[Architect Ruins|Architect]] mechanisms, engineering principles, and material sciences **Synthesis Studies**: Areas where magical and technological approaches converge or interact
+**Pure Magic Studies**: Traditional arcane arts, divine magic, and natural phenomena **Pure Technology Studies**: [Architect](Architect%20Ruins.md) mechanisms, engineering principles, and material sciences **Synthesis Studies**: Areas where magical and technological approaches converge or interact

 ### Worldview

-Academy scholars view the [[Timeline|Great Silence]] as the loss of a crucial synthesis—a unified understanding that the [[Architects]] possessed but humanity has since forgotten.
+Academy scholars view the [Great Silence](Timeline.md) as the loss of a crucial synthesis—a unified understanding that the [Architects](Architects.md) possessed but humanity has since forgotten.
 They see their mission as reconstructing this lost knowledge through patient, methodical study.

-The [[Timeline|Recent Awakening]] is interpreted as a unique opportunity to observe magical-technological synthesis in action, providing unprecedented research data.
+The [Recent Awakening](Timeline.md) is interpreted as a unique opportunity to observe magical-technological synthesis in action, providing unprecedented research data.
 However, Academy doctrine emphasizes caution: understanding must precede application, and wisdom must guide power.

 Unlike purely magical academies or technical guilds, the Academy explicitly rejects the notion that either approach is inherently superior.
-Instead, they argue that the greatest achievements—from simple healing spells enhanced with crystalline focusing to [[Architect Ruins|Architect]] cities that respond to their inhabitants' needs—emerge from thoughtful integration of both traditions.
+Instead, they argue that the greatest achievements—from simple healing spells enhanced with crystalline focusing to [Architect](Architect%20Ruins.md) cities that respond to their inhabitants' needs—emerge from thoughtful integration of both traditions.

 ---